apache/geode-benchmarks/infrastructure/scripts/aws/README.md

 Usage:

-    ./launch_cluster.sh -t [tag] -c [count] [--ci]
+    ./launch_cluster.sh -t [tag] -c [count]

 Options:

-    -t|--tag     : Cluster tag to identify the cluster for use with other utilities -c|--count   : Number of AWS instances to start (recommended: 4) --ci         : (Optional) Set when the instances are being started for use in Continuous Integration -h|-?|--help : Help message
+    -t|--tag             : Cluster tag to identify the cluster for use with other utilities -c|--count           : Number of AWS instances to start (recommended: 4) -i|--instance-type   : AWS instance type to start (default: c5.18xlarge) --ci                 : (Optional) Set when the instances are being started for use in Continuous Integration -h|-?|--help         : Help message

 # run_tests.sh
 Runs benchmark tests against a single branch of `geode` on the AWS instances with the specified tag.